 What the self-pay patient means to you financially

 When patients can’t pay, your accounts receivables (AR) days go up, cash flow slows down, bad debt mounts and revenue shortfalls are almost inevitable.

 The impact of self-pay is one more burden for hospitals already struggling to reduce costs and increase revenue.
 Stepping up efforts to collect past due medical debts on the backend is certainly necessary, and for hospitals with limited resources, there are excellent outside services that can augment the internal team.
 Overall, McKesson is seeing more and more hospitals and providers take a proactive approach to self-pay.
 Addressing it up front not only helps reduce AR days by collecting payment sooner rather than later, it also helps prevent bigger, more serious revenue cycle problems that could threaten the hospital’s long-term growth and success.
 One very important part of this proactive line of attack is patient-friendly billing practices.

 Despite industry improvements made thanks to HFMA’s Patient Friendly Billing® project, “patient-friendly” hasn’t exactly been an accurate way to describe a typical hospital’s billing process.
 To stem medical debt losses, this must change.
 Keep in mind that patients taking on more financial responsibility for healthcare is new to many people.
 At the same time, we are all becoming more savvy healthcare consumers and expectations of service in the healthcare environment are changing.
-Whatever you can do to make the billing process easier and more understandable can help increase collections and improve patient satisfaction.
+Whatever you can do to make the billing process easier and more understandable can help increase collections and

 Steps to improve self-pay collections